 Strategy 2 – Avoid Public Sector Enterprises

-I also observed that the Axis Focused 25 Fund generally avoids investing in public sector enterprises and there are no companies in its current portfolio that have a majority government shareholding.
-I reckon this is a part of their risk management policy and the fund doesn’t go for PSUs on account of corporate governance & regulatory inconsistencies rather than valuations
+I observed that the Axis Focused 25 Fund generally avoids investing in public sector enterprises.
+There are no companies in its current portfolio that have a majority government shareholding.
+I reckon this is a part of their risk management policy.
+The reason the fund does not invest in PSUs is on account of corporate governance & regulatory inconsistencies rather than valuations

 Strategy 3 – Breaking into objective driven sub-portfolios

-- The fund has a core portfolio which comprises about 14-15 companies which the fund believes can offer excellent business & stock performance predictability over a three to five year period.
-Companies which are part of this “core” sub-portfolio include stalwarts like HDFC Bank, Bajaj Finance, Maruti Suzuki, Asian Paints – all of which are industry leaders and offer predictable operating profits & have a strong cash generation franchise
+The fund has a core portfolio which comprises about 14-15 companies.
+These stocks those that the fund believes can offer excellent business & stock performance predictability over a 3-5 year period.
+Companies which are part of this “core” sub-portfolio include stalwarts like HDFC Bank, Bajaj Finance, Maruti Suzuki and Asian Paints.
+All these companies are industry leaders and offer predictable operating profits.
+Additionally they have a strong cash generation franchise

-- The Axis Focused 25 Fund also seems to invest about 20% of its assets in cyclical companies with a one to two years perspective which helps the fund generate higher alpha.
-Currently, the company’s investments in V-Guard and Cummins India seem to indicate such opportunities as it coincides with the government’s initiatives to revive domestic manufacturing and the construction sector with reduced tax rates and the creation of the Rs.
-25,000 crore real estate stress fund.
+The Axis Focused 25 Fund also seems to invest about 20% of its assets in cyclical companies.
+The fund has a 1-2 years perspective which helps the fund generate higher alpha.
+Currently, the company’s investments in V-Guard and Cummins India seem to indicate such opportunities.
+These investments also coincides with the government’s initiatives to revive domestic manufacturing and the construction sector.
+The government has introduced reduced tax rates and a ₹25,000 crore real estate stress fund to that effect.

-- The final sub-portfolio hangs on emerging themes where the fund has invested in 4-5 emerging businesses.
-These seem to be high conviction stocks that display strong future opportunities and show strong signs of being a sustainable business with a potential leadership position with earning capacity.
+The final sub-portfolio hangs on emerging themes where the fund has invested in 4-5 emerging businesses.
+These seem to be high conviction stocks that display strong future opportunities.
+They also show strong signs of being a sustainable business with a potential leadership position with earning capacity.
 Companies like Avenue Supermart and Endurance Technologies in the fund’s portfolio seem to fit into the emerging theme bucket.

 Strategy 4 – Invest in Businesses with High ROE and High ROCE

-I researched the November 2019 portfolio and found that 23 out of the 24 companies that the Axis Focused 25 Fund had invested in had an ROE of over 10% with 11 out of these companies offering an ROE of over 20%.
-The only exception to this – the 1 of 24 company – was ICICI Bank which had recently applied a lot of provisions which tamed it’s profitability.
-Over the three 2019 quarters, ICICI Bank has come back to its customary 14-15% ROE.
+I researched the November 2019 portfolio and found that 23 out of the 24 companies that the Axis Focused 25 Fund had invested in had an ROE of over 10%.
+Of the 24 companies, 11 of them had an ROE of over 20%.
+The only exception to this – the 1 of 24 company – was ICICI Bank.
+The reason for sub-10% ROE was the company having applied a lot of provisions which tamed it’s profitability.
+Over the three quarters of 2019, ICICI Bank has come back to its customary 14-15% ROE.

-An examination of the ROCE metric reveals the fund manager has a preference for businesses with high ROCE with as many as 15 of the 24 companies in the fund having an ROCE of over 20% of which 8 companies have a ROCE of over 30%
+An examination of the ROCE metric reveals the fund manager has a preference for businesses with high ROCE.
+As many as 15 of the 24 companies in the fund have an ROCE of over 20%.
+And 8 companies have a ROCE of over 30%

-20% ROE and 30% ROCE are astonishing numbers and the Axis Focused 25 Fund has really stocked their portfolio with these businesses.
+20% ROE and 30% ROCE are astonishing numbers.
+The Axis Focused 25 Fund has really stocked their portfolio with these businesses.

-Infact, there is one company in the Axis Focused 25 Fund portfolio which has an ROE of over 30% and the same company has an ROCE of over 40%.
-If you know the answer to that (or would like to take a guess), type out the name of that company in the comments section of this post before looking at the table below
+Infact, there is one company in the Axis Focused 25 Fund portfolio which has an ROE of over 30% and also an ROCE of over 40%.
+If you know the answer, type out the name of that company in the comments section of this post.

 Here are the list of companies that the Axis Focused 25 Fund is currently invested into with their –